Daniil5741/Heterogeneous_system/README.md

 # Heterogeneous_system
 This program calculate heterogeneous_system

-Input values are into input.txt
+Input values are located in the input.txt